About the Vibe Graveyard

 Our Mission

-The Vibe Graveyard is a digital cemetery dedicated to preserving the memory of the spectacular disasters and coding catastrophes that went hilariously wrong.
-We collect and catalog real stories of when "vibe-coded" development meets the harsh reality of production environments.
+The Vibe Graveyard is a digital cemetery for real disasters and coding catastrophes that blew up in production.
+We collect and catalog stories about what happens when "vibe-coded" development meets reality.

 What is "Vibe Coding"?